 Which Prescription Drugs Can Cause a Positive Drug Test Result for Cocaine?

-While you may be familiar with the illegal drug cocaine and some of its effects, what you may be less clear about is the fact that some prescription and over the counter drugs have similar qualities to cocaine that can bring up a positive drug test result for its use.
+While you may be familiar with the illegal drug cocaine and some of its effects, what you may be less clear about is the fact that some prescription and over the counter drugs have similar qualities to cocaine that can bring up a false positive drug test result for its use.
 What sort of drugs can produce this effect?

 One of the most prominent ones is a drug used to treat cancer known as Brompton’s Mixture, a combination of cocaine and morphine that acts as a potent pain treatment.
 Some antibiotics, including amoxicillin and ampicillin, have also been said to have this effect.